DUI Refusal in Tampa, FL

 - If the individual agrees to provide a urine sample a law enforcement officer is required to witness the "collection of the specimen."

-Finding the Right Attorney for a DUI Refusal Case in Hillsborough County, FL
+Fighting the DUI Refusal Case in Hillsborough County, FL